BoxuanBobLi/dNdS_tool/README.md

 ## Modes

 * **pairwise**: Computes dN/dS ratios between all pairs of sequences in a codon-aligned FASTA file.
-* **groupwise**: Computes dN/dS ratios between all sequences and a reference sequence (either from a separate file or extracted from a multiple sequence alignment).
+* **groupwise**: Computes dN/dS ratios between all sequences and a reference sequence (either from a separate reference file or extracted from a multiple sequence alignment).

 ---